johnnovak/RML-Amiga/docs/docs/manual/installation.md

 </div>

 The total size of the packs is 16 GB for v1.0, and you'll need about 18 GB for the installed collection.
-So about 36 GB of free disk space should suffice to be on the safe side.
+So about 36 GB of free disk space is needed to install RML Amiga.

+If you're short on free space but you have multiple drives or partitions, you can download the packs to one drive, then install to another.
+The installer scripts allows you to install RML Amiga to a different drive or partition.

 You can delete the packs after the installation if you want to reclaim disk space.

-If you're really short on free space, the installer scripts support installing RML Amiga to a different drive or partition, so you can download the packs to one drive, and install them to another.

 ## Automatic installation

-The easiest way to set up RML Amiga is to use the automatic installation method.
+The easiest way to set up RML Amiga is to use the automatic installation method via the installer script.

 1. Pick a destination folder for your RML Amiga installation.
 This must be outside of any system folders such as `C:\Program Files`.
 For example, `D:\Emulation\RML-Amiga` is a good location.

 1. Download all five packs into this folder.
-(If you're short on free disk space, you can download the packs into a temporary folder on another drive, and then install them into your destination folder from there.)

 1. Download the installation script `install-full-v1.0.bat` and the 7-zip
    archiver (`7za.exe`) from the [Base pack archive.org